varnerknut/jira-extract-issue-keys-from-tags/README.md

   - description: Path filter for only extracting issues that has files matching certain paths.
 Supports a list of paths, by seperating with comma, ie. "src, folder/src".
 Useful in monorepos with several projects
   - required: false
 ## Outputs
-- messages:
+- issue-keys:
-  - description: All commit messages
+  - description: All issue keys, separated by a comma